minkhantza67-web/Assigment-3/docs/idea-log.md

 Students usually ask university staff, senior students, or search through university websites and social media pages to find information.

 ### Proposed IT Solution
-An AI-powered campus chatbot that allows users to upload a photo of a campus building and instantly receive information about available services, facilities, operating hours, student clubs, and campus regulations.

 ### Possible Technology
 - HTML